ddmitov/perl-executing-browser/README.md

 * PEB does not embed any Perl interpreter in itself and relies on an external Perl distribution, which could be easily changed or upgraded independently.

 ## Limitations
+* Only single-page applications are supported with no pop-up windows.
-* No Perl scripting inside frames.
+* Local Perl scripting inside frames is not supported.
 * No files can be downloaded.
 * QtWebEngine builds do not support printing.
+* ``window.print()`` is not supported.

 ## History
 PEB was started as a simple GUI for personal databases in 2013 by Dimitar D. Mitov.